ndau/ndaumath/pkg/keyaddr/README.md

 go get golang.org/x/mobile/cmd/gomobile
 ```

-To build IOS, you need XCode installed, and then you need to do:
+To build IOS, you need XCode -- and its command line tools -- installed, and then you need to do:

 ```sh
 gomobile init